 Supervision and Mentoring

-Applications for supervision and mentoring courses must be filed on the MyBrandman SOE Services site by the deadline established at the campus of residence in which a student plans to begin supervision and mentoring courses.
+Applications for supervision and mentoring courses must be filed on the MyBrandman SOE Services site by the deadline established by the Teacher Accreditation Department (TAD).
 All the Credential and Program requirements must be met prior to any mentoring and supervision courses being taken.

-After successfully completing Fieldwork/Internship and all other program requirements and coursework, candidates submit a portfolio demonstrating their competency based on the NASP Standards through LiveText and pay a fee to have the portfolio evaluated.
+After successfully completing Fieldwork/Internship and all other program requirements and all coursework have been graded, candidates submit a portfolio demonstrating their competency based on the NASP Standards through LiveText and pay a fee to have the portfolio evaluated.
 Portfolio requirements and directions are located on the SOE Services MyBrandman site.

 An exit interview is conducted by a faculty mentor at the end of the program to determine that the CTC and NASP Standards have been met.
 All coursework, non-coursework requirements, and the exit portfolio must be completed and passed prior to the exit interview.
 Candidates must fill out the exit interview application found on the SOE Services MyBrandman site prior to participating in an exit interview by a faculty mentor.

 Candidates must meet all course requirements and earn a score of 147 or better on the ETS Praxis exam in school psychology (#5402).
 Verification of passing scores must be official from ETS and in the candidate’s electronic file prior to the conferral of degrees.
 Students may request for Brandman University to receive their scores directly from ETS.

 Upon successfully completing all coursework and the exit interview, the candidate may apply to be recommended to the CTC for the Pupil Personnel Services credential in School Psychology (PPSP).
 To apply for the credential, candidates complete the Recommendation Form on the SOE Services MyBrandman site.
 Once the recommendation is made by the Teacher Accreditation Department candidates can submit the credential fee to the CTC for the credential.